Funsho-Agboola/Classification-Models-Machine-Learning/README.md

 - learn the relationship of different datasets and
 - evaluating how well they have come to also learn the data

-## The onlly Dataset the Models trained on here is:
+## The only Dataset the Models trained on here is:

 - 50_Startups.csv
 - Position_Salaries.csv